1. Herb or ‘erb?

 3. Herb of the year.

-This year, 2019, the International Herb Association Herb of the Year is Anise – Hyssop Agastache ssp.
-(Personally, I feel more fennel-ish this year, but what do I know?)
+In 2019, the International Herb Association Herb of the Year is Anise – Hyssop Agastache ssp.
+(Personally, I felt more fennel-ish that year, but what do I know?)

 4. Square basil.